Odd Wisconsin Archive

 This weekend marks the anniversary of one the state's great tragedies.
 At 4:00 a.m. on the morning of January 10, 1883, passersby saw flames shooting from one of Milwaukee's landmarks.
-Built by merchant Daniel Newhall in 1856 as one of the nation's most magnificent hotels, the Newhall House was still fashionable, though somewhat down at the heels, 25 years later.
-In fact, the Milwaukee fire department considered it a tinderbox and were hardly surprised when the fire was discovered.
+Built by merchant Daniel Newhall in 1856, it had been one of the nation's most magnificent hotels when it was new.
+25 years later, the Newhall House was still fashionable, though somewhat down at its heels.
+But the Milwaukee fire department considered it a tinderbox and were hardly surprised when the fire alarms sounded.

 "We saw the flames breaking through the roof as we left the station," recalled firefighter Sam McDowell.
 "By the time we reached the hotel, the building was like a flaming strawstack.
 Men and women could be seen at their windows, shouting for help, screaming in despair."

 The fire broke out in the elevator shaft and consequently raced upward through the entire building before guests could escape.
 Ladders of some firefighters got caught in the new-fangled electric lines downtown, and never reached the building.
 Others could not stretch to the upper floors.
 Many guests, trapped by the inferno behind them, chose to leap to their deaths in the street below.

 One rescuer, Hemann Strauss, laid a ladder from an upper window across an alley to an adjacent rooftop, and made repeated trips over this makeshift bridge carrying unconscious servants overcome by smoke.The guests that night included P.T.
 Barnum circus stars General and Mrs. Tom Thumb, in a sixth floor room.
 A firefighter named O'Brien managed to get a ladder up to them and, holding the tiny couple under one arm and grasping the swaying ladder with the other, made his way cautiously down through the flames to safety.